Player Agent’s Guide to MLL Leagues and Team Selection

 - Any reference to age in on this page (e.g. "9YO") means LEAGUE AGE as determined by LLI.

 Prior to the new spring season, all baseball and softball players age 9-12YO are required to attend a skills evaluation.
 At the evaluations, all players will be assessed on hitting, fielding, and throwing, and players may choose to be evaluated at pitching if they wish.
-The baseball evaluations are usually held at the Brown School gym in the morning of the 1st and 2nd Saturdays in March.
-The softball evaluations are typically held in the afternoon of the 1st Saturday in March at the Brown School gym.
+The baseball and softball evaluations are usually held at the Brown School gym in early March.
 Schedule details will be emailed to all registered players in February.
 Each age group will have a specific time slot, starting with the younger players.
 If you have a conflict with your time slot, please contact the Player Agent to arrange to attend another time slot.
 However, it’s generally best for the player to be evaluated with their age group.
 There are no makeup sessions available if you can’t attend the scheduled evaluations.

-- The Player Agent may invite selected 8YO players to evaluations to try out for AA Minors (baseball) or Minors (softball).
-An invitation to evaluations does not guarantee that any 8YO will be drafted up - your child should be prepared to continue playing in their age-appropriate league.
+8YO players are invited to evaluations to try out for AAA Minors (baseball) or Minors (softball).
+This is completely optional.
+Attending evaluations does not guarantee that any 8YO will be drafted up - your child should be prepared to continue playing in their age-appropriate league.

-Player Selection – Majors, AAA Minors & AA Minors:
+Player Selection – Baseball Majors & AAA Minors / Softball Majors & Minors:

 Following registration and evaluation, each league will hold a draft in which the Manager and Coach from each team will select their players.
 Players are placed in the draft availability list for their assigned league according to their League Age and ranked by skill level as determined by the evaluations.
 Drafts for the older leagues (Majors) are held first, followed in order by the younger leagues.
 Team Managers and Coaches select players from the draft availability list according to the draft rules established by the Player Agent.
 It's possible for a small number of players who are assigned to a younger league but have shown advanced skills in the player evaluations to be included in draft availability list for the next league up.
 However, this does not guarantee the younger player a spot in the next league.
 In general, we try to limit the number of players we pull up to just those we need to fill out open spots in the league.